NCAR/fire-indices/README.md

 Work surrounding adapting the map to calculated ERC across large areas of the United States is currently in progress.

 Like CFWI, several intermediate steps rely on the previous day's calculations.
 This index is by far the most computationally complex and the most time consuming to run.
 Previous work suggests that it is very accurate, however.
-ERC typically ranges from 0 to 80, where 0 is low fire danger and 80 is severe fire danger.
+ERC calculated using fuel model G (which is frequently used) typically ranges from 0 to 80, where 0 is low fire danger and 80 is severe fire danger.
 Drier, hotter regions may get higher than 80, though, as it is an open ended scale.

 The code is almost exclusively adapted from code from John Abatzoglou.

 ## BI
 BI is Burning Index.
-Its inputs are daily maximum and minimum temperature, daily precipitation, daily minimum and maximum relative humidity, daily windspeed, daily downwelling shortwave radiation in W/m^2, daily specific humidity in kg/kg, 100 hour fuel moisture, 1000 hour fuel moisture, and Energy Release Component.
+Its inputs are daily maximum and minimum temperature, daily precipitation, daily minimum and maximum relative humidity, daily windspeed, daily downwelling shortwave radiation in W/m^2, daily specific humidity in kg/kg, 100 hour fuel moisture, 1000 hour fuel moisture, and energy release component.

+The scale for burning index depends on which fuel model is used.
+0 is low fire danger, and large values are higher fire danger.
+It is of interest partially because it takes into account the same variables as ERC, but also includes wind, which is of great interest in wildfire spread.

 Like ERC, there are options for the fuel model inputs.
 It is closely related to ERC in many ways.